Environment of South Korea: Natural environment

 Large mammals such as tigers, bears, and lynx were once abundant throughout the Korean peninsula.
 However, they have virtually disappeared due to human settlement, loss of forest habitat, and over-hunting.
 The Siberian tiger has not been sighted in South Korea since the 1920s.
 Bears and Wildcats can still be found in the more remote areas, such as Jiri-san and Seorak-san.
-South Korea also has several indigenous species of deer, including the roe deer and the Siberian musk deer.
+South Korea also has several indigenous species of deer, including the roe deer, water deer and the Siberian musk deer.
 Wild boars have been growing common in recent years, thanks to reduced hunting pressure.

 The national flower of South Korea is the Hibiscus syriacus, a species of hibiscus that blooms continually from July through October.
 In South Korea, it is known as mugunghwa (무궁화), meaning "eternal flower".
 The unofficial national animal is the Tiger, for the peninsula seems like a tiger in a point of view.
 The unofficial national bird is the Korean magpie, which was chosen in 1964 through a poll organized by the Hankook Ilbo.